rmrazeen/selenium-sauce-automation/README.md

 - Increase explicit wait times where necessary.
 - Add small, strategic delays (`time.sleep(1)`) only if absolutely needed, but prefer explicit waits.
 - Ensure that one test does not depend on the state left by another test.
 Each test should be independent.
+- Use `@pytest.mark.flaky` marker for tests that are known to be unstable to enable automatic retries.

 ### Issue 4: HTML Report Not Generated
 **Problem**: The `--html` report is not created or is empty.